jaomateus/jaomateus/README.md

 ### Fullstack Web Developer

 Hi there!
 I'm a recent graduate of Le Wagon, where I completed a full-stack web development course.
 Prior to this, I worked as a landscape architect and ran my own beach cafe, which focused on mostly organic, locally sourced and sustainable goods.
 In my previous work as a landscape architect, I learned the importance of creating functional and aesthetically pleasing spaces.
-Now, as a web developer, I'm excited to bring those same principles to the digital realm and create solutions that are both visually appealing and user-friendly.
+Now, as a web developer, I'm excited to bring those same principles to the digital realm and create functional, visually appealing and user-friendly products.
 I'm always looking for opportunities to learn and grow as a developer, and I'm eager to apply my skills and expertise to new challenges.

 In my free time I plant trees!
 I have my own forest garden and I like to learn about regenerative agriculture practices and soil regeneration principles.
 During the last two years I planted around two hundred trees and I am planning to grow this number in the next comming years.

 - I’m currently learning **Javascript and React** and I am following a course in UX/UI and accessibility design.